harish-garg/harish/source/_posts/How-to-Build-a-Serverless-GPT-3-Powered-using-NextJS-React.md

 ![NextJS Starter App](/images/nextjs-starter-app.png)

-If you run into any issues with this step, checking out [NextJS Docs](https://nextjs.org/docs) will be a good place to start.
+If you run into any issues with this step, check out [NextJS Docs](https://nextjs.org/docs).

 ## Add Dependencies

 We will install only one more dependecy.
 It is [openai-api node module](https://www.npmjs.com/package/openai-api).
 It's a tiny wrapper around GPT-3 API.

-First, stop the app by typing `Ctl+C` and pressing in the command line.
+First, stop the app by typing `Ctl+C` and pressing `enter` in the command line.

-To install the the module, run below command from app folder.
+Next, to install the module, run below command from the app folder.

 	npm i openai-api